Business Value

 IndustryTypical SDE Multiple

-Landscaping, pest control2 – 3.5×
+Landscaping, pest control2 to 3.5x SDE

 These are starting points, not guarantees.
 A well-run HVAC business with recurring service contracts and a strong team can trade at the top of its range or above.
 A business with messy books and high owner-dependence will land at the bottom.
+Private equity interest in trades has also grown sharply: per Axial, PE firms made up 8% of HVAC buyers in 2023, rising to 23% by 2024, which has pushed top-end multiples higher for businesses over $2 million in EBITDA.

 How to get a real number